exasol/bucketfs-client/doc/system_requirements.md

 ### BucketFS URLs

-To make BucketFS access similar to other file systems, BFSC introduces the concept of a BucktFS URL.
+To make BucketFS access similar to other file systems, BFSC introduces the concept of a BucketFS URL.
 This URL serves to identify resources inside a bucket.

 #### BucketFS URL
 `req~bucketfs-url~1`